cariad-tech/fep3_sdk/doc/input/participant/component_logging_service.rst

 Some logging sinks have properties that can be configured.
 From the three native sinks only the file sink has a property:
 The file path to the log file to which the logs should be written to.

-To set a property, first retrieve all properties from the logging sink you want to configure and then use :cpp:func:`fep3::arya::IProperties::setProperty` from the :cpp:class:`fep3::arya::IProperties` Interface:
+To set a property, first all properties from the logging sink to configure have to be retrieved and then :cpp:func:`fep3::arya::IProperties::setProperty` from the :cpp:class:`fep3::arya::IProperties` Interface has to be used:

 .. literalinclude:: ../snippets/snippet_logging_service.cpp
     :start-after: //Begin(set sink property)